Eggprime1963/LearningWebsite/MYSQL_SETUP.md

 - Affordable managed MySQL
 - Good performance

-### 2. Set Environment Variables in Vercel
+### 2. Set Environment Variables in Railway

-Go to your Vercel Dashboard → Project → Settings → Environment Variables:
+Go to your Railway Dashboard → Project → Settings → Environment Variables:

 ```bash
 # Required for all environments